ChrisKurz/NCS-Tutorial/BLE/NCSv3.3.0/peripheral_btaddr/README.md

 ## Introduction

-In an _nRF Connect SDK_ Bluetooth project, the Bluetooth device address (MAC address) can come from a few places depending on how the beacon is configured.
-Let's take a look at a few solutions here.
+In an _nRF Connect SDK_ Bluetooth project, the Bluetooth device address (MAC address) can be read in different ways.
+Let's take a look at the most common way.

 ## Required Hardware/Software